AgoraIO/agora_doc_source/markdown/Real-time-Messaging/token007/token_server_rtm_en.md

-<div class="alert note">As of RTM v1.4.6 for Web and v1.5.0 for other platforms, Agora upgrades the authentication mechanism from AccessToken to AccessToken2.<li>If you are new to RTM, Agora recommends that you use the latest version of SDKs and deploy the App server and client for AccessToken2 step by step according to this page.<li>If you've already deployed AccessToken in previous versions, you can have a quick upgrade referring to <a href="https://docs.agora.io/en/Real-time-Messaging/token_server_rtm#upgrade">Upgrade to AccessToken2</a>.</div>
+<div class="alert note">As of RTM v1.4.6 for Web and v1.5.0 for other platforms, Agora upgrades the authentication mechanism from AccessToken to AccessToken2.<li>If you are new to RTM, Agora recommends that you use the latest version of SDKs and deploy the App server and client for AccessToken2 step by step according to this page.<li>If you have already deployed AccessToken in previous versions, you can have a quick upgrade referring to <a href="https://docs.agora.io/en/Real-time-Messaging/token_server_rtm#upgrade">Upgrade to AccessToken2</a>.</div>

 <div class="alert info">The latest version of SDKs support both AccessToken2 and AccessToken at the same time, and can be used in tandem with previous versions.</div>